martinsauve/wlsunset/README.md

+# TODO: check if the timezone parsing works on BSD, NIX and other distros than Arch/Manjaro.
+Wayland compositors don't matter for this.

 # wlsunset

 This fork implements basic autodetection of the location based on the timezone of the machine using TZDB.
 Should work everywhere but only tested on Manjaro and Arch, help welcome!